ajahne/blog/_posts/2019-7-17-essential-meetings-to-have-with-your-team-as-a-manager.md

 - Have a concrete example for each piece of feedback.
 Feedback without an example does not resonate and from my experience can come across like an opinion versus an objective observation.
 - Don’t schedule these meetings back to back.
 When its performance review "season", I typically only schedule one in a day or if in the same day, spaced out by 4-5 hours.
 - Give yourself enough time to conduct them, I typically set aside 60 minutes.
-- Write it down, potentially separate review from compensation.
+- Potentially separate the review from compensation discussions.
 - Schedule regular check ins (e.g. 1-1s, goal reviews, etc.) to ensure feedback is being addressed.

 Do not save up all your "feedback" for performance reviews.
 Practice [radical candor](https://www.amazon.com/Radical-Candor-Kick-Ass-Without-Humanity/dp/1427283125) (care personally and challenge directly) to ensure you are providing ongoing guidance and support.